zzsqjdhqgb/luoguCaptcha/README.md

 Recognize [Luogu Captcha](https://www.luogu.com.cn/lg4/captcha) with AI model

+## License

+All novel training methods and architectures proposed herein are licensed under CC BY 4.0.

 ## Usage

 1. Make sure you have [TamperMonkey](https://www.tampermonkey.net/) or other UserScript managers installed in your browser.